0xtal4/buffer-overflow-exercises/README.md

    0x08048802 <+151>:   ret
 End of assembler dump.
 ```
-We know that the login function got our input as a parameter and is determing if our password is correct or not.
+</br>We know that the login function got our input as a parameter and is determining if your password is correct or not.
+Lets zoom-in into an interesting part in the assembly.
 ```assembly
    0x08048789 <+30>:    push   0x80489c9
    0x0804878e <+35>:    push   DWORD PTR [ebp+0x8]